Lost? Read Day One and Day Two and Day Three

 PS I've still got the tan!

 Thank you for reading this story, I hope you enjoyed it.
 This is just one of a hundred stories in my book, Parkinson's Humor - Funny Stories about My Life with Parkinson's Disease.
-Please consider purchasing a copy from CreateSpace or your favorite online book seller.
-All profits from the sale of my book will be donated to various Parkinson's Foundations.
+Please consider purchasing a copy from Amazon.com or your favorite online book seller.
+All profits from the sale of my book will be donated to help people with Parkinson's.
 Thank you and have a Happy Parkie Day!